 Jill Brees Barr attests, “I knew that I wanted to be involved [with Little Hats, Big Hearts] and hoped that my story would encourage moms to play an active role in their family’s health and educate themselves on heart disease, the number one killer of women.”
 Jill was born with Wolff-Parkinson-White syndrome (WPW), a rare defect in which an extra electrical pathway between the heart’s upper and lower chambers causes a rapid heartbeat.
 Non-symptomatic until her teenage years, Jill didn’t even know she had the condition.
 Then, the day came that she’ll never forget.
 Diagnosed with preeclampsia during pregnancy, she was at her obstetrician’s office for a check-up.
 While her unborn baby was fine, the fetal heart monitor picked up Jill’s supraventricular tachycardia, a fast and irregular heartbeat.
 “The decision was made to life-flight me to a hospital with cardiology experts for delivery,” she recalls.
 Her son was delivered safely via caesarian and Jill would later undergo a surgical ablation to address the extra pathway.
 Since WPW is congenital, physicians will continue to monitor her son and evaluate potential symptoms.
 Already a volunteer, Jill was able to further advance the Little Hats, Big Hearts campaign and distribute hats after she was crowned Mrs. Iowa America 2017 with her volunteerism platform.
 She says, “I love the quote by John Holmes, ‘There is no exercise better for the heart than reaching down and lifting people up. ’The benefits of volunteerism are numerous and good for your mind, body and your community!
 Everyone has a gift that they can share with others and there are so many organizations that can benefit from that.”

 For Victoria L., motivation was also two-fold.
-She was 10-years-old when doctors discovered she had bicuspid aortic value defect, a congenital condition which eventually led to a near fatal cardiac event.
+She was 10-years-old when doctors discovered she had a bicuspid aortic valve defect, a congenital condition that eventually led to a near-fatal cardiac event.
 Following chest pain in 2015, doctors rushed the mom of two into open-heart surgery.
 Driven to empower others with lifesaving knowledge, Victoria jumped at the chance to put her crocheting skills to good use, especially in association with babies.
 “Babies are not a threatening way to get the message across; whereas, when people say ‘I had a heart attack and this can happen to you,’ it can feel threatening and scary.
 If we share the message and symptoms with [the help of] a baby, people might bemore inclined to listen because babies are sweet and anything but scary,” explains Victoria, who has constructed hats for newborns in Kansas City area.

 Jill offers, “Volunteering is fun, impactful and I encourage you to find a cause that you are passionate about and get involved.”
 To volunteer with the Little Hats, Big Hearts, contact your local AHA office.